An Assessment of the Overlooked Dangers of Template Engines: Introduction

-We begin our survey by offering insights into the utilization of template engines, aiming to show how widely adopted this technology is.
-Our initial step involves querying Github to retrieve data on the number of repositories associated with template engines, providing a comprehensive overview of their prevalence over time.
+We begin our assessment by offering insights into the utilization of template engines, showing how widely adopted this technology is.
+Our initial step involves querying GitHub to retrieve data on the number of repositories associated with template engines, providing a comprehensive overview of their prevalence over time.
 Additionally, we explore real-world instances of SSTI and Common Vulnerabilities and Exposures (CVEs)~\cite{cve} reported in the past.
-Leveraging the bug bounty platform HackerOne~\cite{hackerone}, we systematically gather reports pertaining to SSTI, while utilizing the CVE search engine to identify frameworks and applications that have documented vulnerabilities in relation to SSTI.
+Leveraging the bug bounty platform HackerOne~\cite{hackerone}, we gather reports pertaining to SSTI, while utilizing the CVE search engine to identify frameworks and applications that have documented vulnerabilities in relation to SSTI.
 This multifaceted approach allows us to show both the broad adoption and specific security issues surrounding template engines.

 Then, we show template engines' essential features and practical code examples of how they are used to render dynamic content.
-We also investigate the underlying mechanisms that make template engines prone to allow RCE, examining various scenarios.
+We also investigate the underlying mechanisms that make template engines prone to allowing RCE, examining various scenarios.
 Additionally, we will present a methodology that we developed to analyze RCE attacks and defenses in template engines and the results obtained by applying this methodology to 34 template engines in eight programming languages.
 From the results, we show four categories of RCE paths present in the template engine we analyzed.
 Furthermore, we explore mitigation strategies and best practices for developers to protect against RCE attacks when utilizing template engines.
 We will categorize these strategies into four methods we encountered during our analysis.
 We will also explore other strategies related to SSTI protection involving input validation and secure template engine configurations.
-Our survey also highlights the importance of maintaining up-to-date dependencies, as some template engines evolve to address security issues.
+Our assessment also highlights the importance of maintaining up-to-date dependencies, as some template engines evolve to address security issues.
 We discuss the role of the developer and the template engine community in reducing the risk of RCE vulnerabilities and fostering a more secure web development environment.